saypop/courier-kata/README.md

 `$ my_bot = CourierBot.new`
 Then you can add a new parcel to your batch:
 `$ my_bot.new_parcel(length, height, length, weight)  # where the dimension arguments passed are integers, the weight arguments can be floats`
+If you get bored, I wrote a bulk adding script that will add 10, 25, or 50 mixed parcels to the batch:

+You can also add multiples of any sized item using the following commands:

 Once you've added a few parcels, you can get your quote:
 `$ my_bot.get_quote(speedy: true)  # for normal delivery`
 or
 `$ my_bot.get_quote(speedy: true)  # for speedy delivery`

 _Running the tests_
 After you have followed the setup instructions, run the tests with RSpec:
 `$ rspec                    ## runs the entire test suite`